 Still, it pays to be disciplined in this game.

 You should always stay on top of the game so a well thought out plan is necessary.
 And you want to pay attention to the expiry periods of the various trial offers (assuming you take more than one).

 Failure to cancel the subscription or return the product in time would end up with you incur a cost, either in the form of late penalty or continual subscription.

-In fact, when you are ready to surrender your credit card information, there is always this inherent risk of vendors or providers making it especially tough for you to back out from deals (even trial offers).
+In fact, when you are ready to surrender your email address and credit card information, there is always this inherent risk of vendors or providers making it especially tough for you to back out from deals (even trial offers).